 Immunohistochemistry to confirm protein expression in relevant tissues

-Finally, the antibodies were tested by IHC (see below) to confirm protein expression in relevant tissues and absence of non-specific staining.
+Finally, the antibodies were tested by IHC (see below) to confirm protein expression in relevant tissues and the absence of non-specific staining.

 Taken together data confirms that the Anti-LAMC1 antibody is highly specific and selective for its target subunit in various applications.

-Laminin-521 is a protein naturally expressed by human pluripotent stem cells and is a critical factor of the pluripotent stem cell niche (Rodin et al, 2014; Laperle, 2015).
+Laminin-521 is a protein naturally expressed by human pluripotent stem cells and is a critical factor in the pluripotent stem cell niche (Rodin et al, 2014; Laperle, 2015).
 Laminin-521 is also crucially important for the development and function of several tissues, including heart muscle (Roediger, 2010) and retinal epithelium (Aisenbrey et al., 2006).
 In the adult kidney, laminin-521 is a key component of the glomerular basement membrane (Miner 2012).

 The data below demonstrates how our PrecisA Monoclonal antibodies against the laminin alpha 5, the beta 2, and the gamma 1 subunits can be used to detect the presence of laminin-521 in the kidney.
 The monoclonal antibodies used for this staining belong to different IgG isotypes, including IgG1, IgG2a, and IgG2b, which makes it possible to use them for multiplex IHC on the same tissue section.